ibm-cloud-docs/containers/cs_istio.md

 If you previously installed Istio in the cluster by using the IBM Helm chart or through another method, clean up that Istio installation before you enable the managed Istio add-ons in the cluster.
 To check whether Istio is already in a cluster, run `kubectl get namespaces` and look for the `istio-system` namespace in the output.
 {: shortdesc}

-- If you installed Istio by using the {{site.data.keyword.Bluemix_notm}} Istio Helm chart:
+- If you installed Istio by using the {{site.data.keyword.cloud_notm}} Istio Helm chart:
   1. Uninstall the Istio Helm deployment.
     ```
     helm del istio --purge